jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 humanitarian and judicial organizations, then used the html smuggling technique to bypass email detections and evade automated defenses.
-Midnight Blizzard operators posed as UNICEFs
+Midnight Blizzard operators posed as UNICEF’s
 Kyiv office to phish Ukraine\-based diplomatic organizations representing at least 20 countries in May.
-Star Blizzard impersonated a high\-level former USofficial to send mails to US diplomatic personnel that formerly served in Ukraine.
+Star Blizzard impersonated a high\-level former
+US official to send mails to US diplomatic personnel that formerly served in Ukraine.
 In May, Midnight Blizzard sent emails from Poland\-themed email addresses to dozens of accounts at 12 international